- Military Life Cycle

 On Sept.
 11, 2001, nearly 3,000 people perished during the single largest terrorist attack in American history.
-Twenty years later, millions of Americans still remember the events of that day.
+More than twenty years later, millions of Americans still remember the events of that day.
 You can honor those who died by taking a journey to one of the three Sept.
 11 national memorials.

 The National 9/11 Pentagon Memorial in Washington, D.C.

 Dedicated on Sept.
 11, 2008, the National 9/11 Pentagon Memorial is a beautiful open space shaded by 85 crape myrtle trees.
 The memorial contains 184 memorial units: benches surrounded by a lit water pool, each engraved with the name of a deceased service member or civilian.
 These benches honor all those who died at the Pentagon during the attack, including passengers on American Airlines Flight 77, which terrorists hijacked and crashed into the building.

-The open-air memorial is free and open 24 hours a day.
+The open-air memorial is free and is usually open 24 hours a day, seven days a week.
 Check out the National 9/11 Pentagon Memorial website for more information and to plan a visit.
 You can also learn about each family, friend or loved one that perished at the Pentagon, while experiencing the memorial virtually on Defense.gov.

 As a family member and a survivor, I have a love-hate relationship with the Pentagon Memorial.
 The love is having a place to go to honor my sister and coworkers.
 The love is the design, and the care that went into building it.
 The love is seeing all the people who supported it, who visit it every year.
 And the hate … I hate it, because I wish it wasn’t there.
 That 9/11 didn’t happen at all.